process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 git pull upstream main
 ```

-Then update your feature branch from your local copy of main, and push it!
+Then update your feature branch from your local copy of the `main` branch, and push it!

 ```sh
 git checkout 25-customize_overlays